-GEMA O. CHENG, 58, Filipino, is the Executive Vice President - Chief Finance Officer of the Company.
-She also holds the following positions within the Group: Executive Vice President - Chief Operating Officer, Chief Finance Officer, and Treasurer of House of Investments, Inc.; Chairman and President of Investment Managers, Inc.; Director and Chief Finance Officer of ATYC Inc.; Chief Finance Officer of Landev Corporation; Director, Executive Vice President and Chief Operating Officer of San Lorenzo Ruiz Investment Holdings and Services, Inc.; and serves as Director of the following: Mapua Malayan Colleges Laguna (a Mapua School) Inc., Mapua Malayan Colleges Mindanao (a Mapua School) Inc., La Funeraria Paz-Sucat, Inc. and Manila Memorial Park Cemetery, Inc. Her past experiences include: Senior Vice President of SM Investments Corp., with concurrent Chief Finance Officer roles in various SM property companies including as Treasury Head of SM Prime.
-She was also Chief Finance Officer of Malayan Group of Insurance Companies.
+GEMA O. CHENG, 59, Filipino, is the Executive Vice President - Chief Finance Officer of the Company.
+She also holds the following positions within the Group: Executive Vice President - Chief Operating Officer, Chief Finance Officer, and Treasurer of House of Investments, Inc.; Chairman and President of Investment Managers, Inc.; Director and Chief Finance Officer of ATYC Inc.; Chief Finance Officer of Landev Corporation; Director, Executive Vice President and Chief Operating Officer of San Lorenzo Ruiz Investment Holdings and Services, Inc.; Director and Treasurer of Tarlac Terra Ventures, Inc.; Director of the following: Mapua Malayan Colleges Laguna (a Mapua School) Inc., Mapua Malayan Colleges Mindanao (a Mapua School) Inc., La Funeraria Paz-Sucat, Inc. and Manila Memorial Park Cemetery, Inc. Her past experiences include: Senior Vice President of SM Investments Corp., with concurrent Chief Finance Officer of Malayan Group of Insurance Companies.
 Educational Background: Bachelor of Arts in Economics (Magna Cum Laude) from the University of the Philippines-Diliman, Philippines; Certificate of Special Studies in Administration and Management from Harvard University, USA.

-SHIRLEY Q. EARNHART, 50, Filipino, was appointed as Treasurer on May 06, 2019.
+SHIRLEY Q. EARNHART, 51, Filipino, was appointed as Treasurer on May 06, 2019.
 She is a Certified Treasury Professional and, prior to her appointment to iPeople, inc., was a Senior Manager and Head of Liquidity and Investment Management, Origination with Ayala Corporation with twenty-six years of trading experience in money market, foreign exchange, equities and capital markets.
 Her past work experiences include: Head of Liquidity and Foreign Exchange Department of Banco de Oro Universal Bank; Head of Liquidity/Foreign Exchange and Bonds Unit (USD and Multi-currency) of Dao Heng Bank, Inc. (Manila and Hong Kong Branches); Government Securities Trader for banks, corporate and individual clients of Solidbank Corporation and Rizal Commercial Banking Corporation.
 Educational Background: Master of Science in Computational Finance, De La Salle University-Manila; Bachelor of Science in Commerce, Major in Management of Financial Institutions, De La Salle University-Manila, Philippines.

-ALEXANDER ANTHONY G. GALANG, 62, Filipino, was appointed as Chief Audit Executive on May 06, 2019.
+ALEXANDER ANTHONY G. GALANG, 63, Filipino, was appointed as Chief Audit Executive on May 06, 2019.
 He is also the First Senior Vice President for Internal Audit of House of Investments, Inc., the parent company of iPeople, inc. His past work experiences include: Vice President for Audit & Special Projects of Anglo Asian Strategic Management Inc.; President of Avrion Systems Inc.; Deputy Managing Director of Cala Paniman, Inc.; Treasury Head of Anglo Asian Holdings Corporation; Regional Auditor for Asia and Pacific of Triumph International, Inc.; Finance Head of Triumph International Vietnam, Inc.; Senior International Corporate Auditor of International Semi-Tech Microelectronics, Inc., then parent company of Singer Sewing Machine Co.
 USA.; Internal Audit Manager of Honda Philippines, Inc., Finance Comptroller of Midas Touch Foods Corp, et. al.; Senior Auditor at SGV and Co.
 CPAs.; Ex-Member, Board of Trustees of the Association of Certified Fraud Examiners - Philippine Chapter.
 He is a Certified Public Accountant (CPA) having placed 12th in the 1981 licensure exams.
 He has a Global Certification as a Certified Fraud Examiner (CFE) and a Certification in Risk Management Assurance (CRMA).
-Educational Background: Bachelor of Science in Business Administration Major in Accounting (Cum Laude), University of Sto.
+Educational Background: Bachelor of Science in Commerce Major in Accounting (Cum Laude), University of Sto.
 Tomas.
 He also completed the Professional Manager Program at Ateneo Graduate School of Business.